 My last real day in Iceland, Day Six, I plan to shop in the morning, if I still have any money.
 If not I will window shop.
-I’d really like to get a traditional lopapeysa, a sweater made of Icelandic sheep’s wool in distinctive traditional designs.
+I’d really like to get a traditional lopapeysa, a sweater hand knitted from Icelandic sheep’s wool in distinctive traditional designs.

 They are very expensive, though: around $300 for a real one.
 I doubt I’ll have that kind of money left by my last day in the most expensive country in Europe.
 But I won’t despair: I have found a couple of respectable sites online that sell them, and once my budget recovers from this trip, I can order my souvenir lopapeysa retroactively.
 LOL.
 (I laugh because I used to be a criminal defense attorney and retroactivity was a common issue in the appeals I did for prisoners.)